 The student-teacher relationship continues to be of utmost importance throughout the Sixth Form, through the small classes and support from teachers.

 “Our aim is to ensure that pupils leave Sixth Form as happy, confident and independent young people ready to meet the challenges of adulthood.”

-Alongside their study, Sixth Form students have dedicated personal study time to allow them to manage their work load in and out of school.
-This, coupled with their enrichment programme all Sixth Formers take part in leads to a broad, balanced and engaging Sixth Form provision.
+This environment, coupled with the enrichment programme which all Sixth Formers take part in, leads to a broad, balanced and engaging Sixth Form provision.

 Range of subjects

 Students choose from a broad range of subjects; they are free to mix traditional with modern, and Science with the Arts to produce a combination that suits them best and prepares them for the future they want.

 Most students will choose to study three A Levels or equivalent at BTEC (for September 2021 we have 20 subjects on offer!).

 Details of all courses and options can be found in our Sixth Form Prospectus for 2021/22.
 The September 2022/2023 will be available shortly.